Policy Learning with Adaptively Collected Data: Regret Upper Bound

-We proceed to discuss how to choose weights $h_t$ to sharpen the regret established in Theorem~\ref{theorem:upper_bound}.
-Two scenarios are considered: one with the knowledge of assignment probability floor $g(t)$ and the other without; we summarize the procedure in Algorithm \ref{algorithm}.
+We proceed to discuss how to choose weights $h_t$ to satisfy Assumption \ref{assumption:weights} and sharpen the regret bound established in Theorem~\ref{theorem:upper_bound}.
+Two scenarios are considered: one with assignment probability lower bound $g_t$ disclosed and the other without; we summarize the procedure in Algorithm \ref{algorithm}.